Arnaud-de-Grandmaison/show-call/README.rst

    % cd llvm.git/tools/clang/tools/extra
    % tar xfz show-call.tar.gz

-...The second step is to add it to the build system.
+The second step is to add it to the build system.
 For the `cmake` case, this would look like:

 .. code-block:: console